nawawimegahertz/waiting-list-zoom-meeting-pkm/README.md

 ## 🚀 About Me

-Hi there! 👋 I'm **Nawawi Megahertz**, an **IoT Engineer** and **Frontend Enthusiast** passionate about crafting elegant, responsive, and impactful solutions for the modern web.
+Hi there! 👋 I'm **Nawawi Megahertz**, an **IoT Engineer** and **Frontend Enthusiast** passionate about crafting elegant, responsive, and impactful solutions for the modern IoT to web.
 Let's connect and build something amazing together!

 ---